dframe/dframe/README.md

 # Dframe - PHP Framework

 The basic tools to build simple and complex pages.
-Used and tested internally for over 2 years.
-Used in tens of projects.
+Used and tested internally for over 2 years in tens of projects.

 ### Installation